-- -d:foo[=bar,baz] - -dt:foo[=bar,baz]
+-d:MOD[=bar,baz]

+-dt:MOD[=bar,baz]

-runs the program under the control of a debugging, profiling, or tracing module installed as Devel::foo.
+runs the program under the control of a debugging, profiling, or tracing module installed as Devel::MOD.
 E.g., -d:DProf executes the program using the Devel::DProf profiler.
-As with the -M flag, options may be passed to the Devel::foo package where they will be received and interpreted by the Devel::foo::import routine.
+As with the -M flag, options may be passed to the Devel::MOD package where they will be received and interpreted by the Devel::MOD::import routine.
+Again, like -M, use --d:-MOD to call Devel::MOD::unimport instead of import.
 The comma-separated list of options must follow a = character.
 If t is specified, it indicates to the debugger that threads will be used in the code being debugged.
 See perIdebug.

--Dletters

--Dnumber
+- -Dletters - -Dnumber